 General Pediatric Care

 The general health needs of children with OI are the same as other children.
 Typical childhood illnesses can be expected, but ear infections may occur more frequently.
-Children with all types of OI have a predisposition to respiratory infections; they may be more serious in children with OI Type III.
+Children with all types of OI have a predisposition to respiratory infections, and they may be more serious in children with Type III OI.
 Immunizations are not contra-indicated and are encouraged.
 Physicians with experience caring for children with OI suggest:

-- Titrate medication dosage to a child’s weight, not age, even with older children and teens.
+- Titrate medication to a child’s weight, not age, even with older children and teens

-- Monitor the use of non-steroidal anti-inflammatory (NSAIDS) drug.
-Some have been linked to retarded bone healing after fracture.
+- Monitor the use of non-steroidal anti-inflammatory (NSAIDS) drugs- some have been linked to retarded bone healing after fracture

 - It is beneficial when PCP office personnel are trained in OI-specific safe handling techniques.

-- Routine screenings are needed for vision, hearing and dental care.
+- Routine screenings for vision, hearing, and dental care

-- Consult with an orthodontist no later than age 7 to assess jaw development, and presence of malocclusions or cross-bite.
+- Consult with an orthodontist no later than age 7 to assess jaw development, and the presence of malocclusions or cross-bite

 - Perform a baseline quantitative Pulmonary Function Test (PFT) on all children with OI at age 5 or when the child can cooperate, and again at maturity (age 20-25 years).
 If PFT is normal, repeat every 2 years.